Skip navigation

 COMMUNICATIONS DIRECTOR

-Kitty grew up in North West Tasmania raising steers as a teenager to fund her university degree.
-Now, she lives on the Bellarine Peninsula in regional Victoria with her young family.
-She has spent her career working across Australia’s not-for-profit sector in communications, strategy, fundraising and community engagement.
-Kitty is extremely passionate about the power of communities to enact positive change.
-She is committed to using her skills to secure a renewable energy transformation for Australia, that delivers long-term benefits and opportunities to regional communities.
+Kitty has spent her career working across Australia’s not-for-profit sector in communications, strategy, fundraising and community engagement.
+Having lived most of her life in regional communities and now based on the Bellarine Peninsula in Victoria, Kitty is extremely passionate about the power of communities to enact positive change.
+In 2019 she founded Queenscliffe Climate Action Now (QCAN) and drove a community-led process to develop a local roadmap to net zero.
+She is committed to using her skills to secure a renewable energy shift for Australia, that delivers long-term benefits and opportunities.

 Cait Coffey-Wong